frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/prime-on-the-analyzer.md

 However, I've come to think that bench-racing keyboard layouts with a single score as above is not all that helpful.
 The analyzers have too many limitations and too many assumptions built in to be able to trust a simple scoring table like this.
 As noted above, there are also bugs that will skew the results.

 So, they are a very useful tool, but be careful how you interpret the results!

-## keygen

-**UNFINISHED**

-Keygen is the optimizer that generated RSTHD - unlike other analyzers, keygen can generate a layout for you!
-The author has since generated an alternate layout that groups E with the vowels rather than most of the consonants.

-Keygen looks only at the layout of the unshifted keys and ignores shift and any punctuation that is not present on an unshifted key.
-It does have the ability to examine and penalize sequences of up to three keys - in other words, it tries to optimize for inward or outward rolls.

-keygen can also be used purely as an analyzer.
-(More coming later)